-3. Threatened wildlife: The Kimberley’s wild and stunning landscapes are home to an incredible array of plants and animals including threatened bilbies, five species of turtle, the Gouldian Finch, sawfish and a recently discovered miniature dolphin species.
-The Kimberley coast is also a nursery for the world’s largest Humpback whale populations.
-The northern Kimberley is the only place in Australia where all original native mammals have survived without extinction since European arrival – let’s keep it that way!
+The wildlife of the Kimberley is absolutely incredible, with a vast array of plants and animals including threatened bilbies, quolls, five species of turtle, the Gouldian finch, Freshwater sawfish and a recently discovered miniature dolphin species.
+The Kimberley coast is a nursery for the world’s largest Humpback whale population.
+The north Kimberley is the only place in Australia where all original native mammals have survived without extinction since European arrival – let’s keep it that way!

-The Canning Basin in the south-western Kimberley is one of the most beautiful landscapes you'll ever see.
-At the heart of the Canning, the Fitzroy River meanders through incredible scenery featuring imposing cliffs and gorges and vast savannah woodlands into a sprawling river delta and King Sound.
+The Canning Basin in the southern Kimberley is one of the most beautiful landscapes you'll ever see.
+At the heart of the Canning, the Fitzroy River (Mardoowarra) meanders through imposing cliffs, limestone gorges and vast savannah woodlands into a sprawling river delta and King Sound.
 In the wet season, the Fitzroy floods to such a level that it is one of the largest rivers in the world, replenishing a parched landscape and underground aquifers.
 The Fitzroy is also home to a remarkable diversity of native fish species.

-A group of the world’s biggest resource companies, including Mitsubishi, Hess, Buru and Conoco Phillips, are gearing up to exploit the Canning Basin and open it up to decades of mining – including large scale fracking - changing the landscape forever.
-Threatened species like the Northern quoll, Greater bilby, Gouldian finch, and the Freshwater sawfish are all in the firing line.
+Some of the world’s biggest fossil fuel companies are gearing up to exploit the Canning Basin and open it up to decades of mining – including large-scale fracking – which will change the landscape forever.
+Threatened species like the Northern quoll, Greater bilby, Gouldian finch, Purple-crowned fairywren and Freshwater sawfish are all in the firing line.

-We believe that the Kimberley is worth more to the people of Western Australia intact than trashed – a notion supported by state government figures showing that the Kimberley coastal tourism industry is growing at 500% per year and is already worth $250 million annually for the local economy.
+The Kimberley is worth more to the people of Western Australia intact than trashed – State Government figures show that the Kimberley coastal tourism industry is growing at 500% per year and is already worth $250 million annually for the local economy.